 Output: [(1, 2), (3, 4)]

-representing our threshold.
-The list comprehension iterates over each tuple, keeping only those where all elements satisfy the condition x <= n
+This code snippet initializes a list of tuples and a variable n representing our threshold.
+The list comprehension iterates over each tuple, keeping only those where all elements satisfy the condition x <= n.
+The result is a new list with the tuples that meet this criteria.

 Method 2: Using the filter Function

 The filter function is a built-in Python function that constructs an iterator from elements of an iterable for which a function returns true.
-In this context, it filters out tuples if any element is greater than n
+In this context, it filters out tuples if any element is greater than n.

 Here’s an example: